-Whether you just have plans to visit Angkor Wat, all the temples in Siem Reap we listed above or a few more, understand the Archeological Park is large, so knowing where temples are is helpful.
+Whether you just have plans to visit Angkor Wat, all the temples in Siem Reap we listed above, or a few more, understand the Archeological Park is large, so knowing where temples are is helpful.

 Below, you’ll find an interactive map showcasing the temples in Siem Reap traditionally shown during the Small Circuit route as well as the temples typically shown on the Grand Circuit route.
 Click on the map to show what temple is what as well as zoom in and out to get a feel of the space and the complex of Angkor Wat.

-Siem Reap offer’s plenty of accommodation choices for those looking to explore Angkor Wat.
-With the city center of Siem Reap is only 15 minutes away, staying in Siem Reap is a great choice when booking accommodations.
+Siem Reap offers plenty of accommodation choices for those looking to explore Angkor Wat.
+With the city center of Siem Reap only 15 minutes away, staying in Siem Reap is a great choice when booking accommodations.
 However, if you are wanting to stay outside of the city center, there are accommodations near Angkor Wat for you to consider.

 For The Budget Conscious: Looking for a humble stay?
 Well, look no further than Sok Phen Homestay or Dany’s Angkor Cottage.
-Stay in humble abodes situated among the Cambodian countryside.
+Stay in humble abodes situated in the Cambodian countryside.
 Enjoy cooked meals and sweet serenity at Sok Phen Homestay or Dany’s Angkor Cottage.

 For The Luxury Inclined: Templation Hotel, is a luxury getaway close to Angkor Wat.
 With lovely rooms, an amazing pool, beautiful gardens, and friendly staff you’re in for an unforgettable stay.